"On Earth, petroleum once turned petty thugs into world leaders. Warp drive once transformed a bunch of Romulan thugs into an empire."

 - Solars.
 One of the reasons that Solar technology is unsustainable by anybody else is due to their Wyld Shaping powers.
 When Solars need a material with properties relevent to the artifact or Magitech they are building, they just go out into the Wyld and conjure it up, regardless of how impossible its existence would otherwise be.

-- The "Perfected Metals" of Mage: The Awakening.
+- The "Perfected Metals".
 They have numerous extremely useful properties (perfected iron, for example, is practically indestructible, capable of cutting through diamond when properly sharpened, and can bend like rubber before returning to its original shape, with absolutely no metal fatigue), and can be used to create all manner of useful alloys (such as the anti-magic "thaumium").
 There are only seven of them (only alchemical metals can be perfected), and it takes powerful magic to perfect them and alloy them.
 Perfecting is also a very expensive process, since it requires only naturally formed samples of metal (rather than transmuted or conjured) and only 10% of the mass yields perfected metal, with the rest being completely lost (hence, you perfect 100 grams of metal and only get 10 grams of perfected metal, with the remainder destroyed).

 - Apeiron, a material that can only be produced by some archmasters and appears to be some sort of Platonic ideal: it has whatever physical properties are best for the situation at hand.
+This is actually an example of an author being extremely informed; in a philosophical debate in ancient Greece philosophers argued over which Element was the foundation of all existence.
+The winner of the debate proposed 'Apeiron' over any of the traditional four elements, describing it as 'undifferentiated stuff' that could concentrate into different configurations to form anything.

 - As well as the lanthanum used in jump drive technology, Traveller features so many varieties of unobtainium that the latest edition lampshades it by including "unobtainium" as a trade good.